The UK blockbuster heavyweight clash between Tyson Fury and Anthony Joshua has ‘been agreed’ for the third time in nine months, WBN can report.

 Back in June 2020, Fury first reported that the fight was in the bag when facing a barrage of criticism for his social media confirmation.

 Fast forward to December, and after Joshua had defeated mandatory challenger Kubrat Pulev, promoters Eddie Hearn and Bob Arum also said the fight was a formality.

 “June should be the date.
 Trust me.
 This fight is for the fans.
-For the people that have been calling it on for many, many months,” he told JD Sports.
+For the people who have been calling it on for many months,” he told JD Sports.

 “Shoutout to Fury and his team as well, hungry go-getters, that’s what we are.
 The UK stand-up.
 And to the world – we’re bringing it.
 I can’t wait.
 Undisputed.”

 Another promise to the British fans who hope to see the battle this year comes after Fury revealed his skepticism.

 “It was just a big mess-up.
 I should have boxed,” Fury told ESPN.
 “I’ve been so inactive.
 I’ve been out for over a year.

 “By the time I fight again, looking at maybe June if this Joshua fight happens, that will be a year and six months out of the ring.